Asana

 How much does Asana cost in 2026?

-Can I migrate from Asana to another tool?
+Can I migrate my data from Asana to another tool?

 Most alternatives support CSV import for tasks, projects, and team data.
 Asana provides export options for projects, tasks, and custom fields.
-Some platforms like ClickUp and Monday.com offer dedicated Asana import tools that map fields and project structures automatically.
-Check each platform's migration documentation for specific instructions.
+ClickUp and Monday.com offer dedicated Asana import tools that map fields and project structures automatically.
+For custom rules, templates, and workflow automations, expect to rebuild these manually.
+Start migration by exporting your most active projects first and verifying the import before moving historical data.

 Does Asana have a CRM?

-No. Asana is a project management tool with no native CRM capabilities.
-There are no sales pipelines, deal tracking, contact management, or activity timelines designed for sales workflows.
-Teams that need CRM alongside project management typically use a separate tool like HubSpot or Salesforce, or switch to a platform like Agiled that includes CRM natively alongside projects.
+No. Asana has no native CRM capabilities: no sales pipelines, deal tracking, contact management, or activity timelines for sales workflows.
+Teams needing CRM alongside project management typically pair Asana with HubSpot or Salesforce, which adds $15-50/user/month on top of Asana's cost.
+Platforms like Agiled and Scoro include CRM natively alongside projects, eliminating the need for a separate tool.

 Ready to streamline your business?